Adrián Arregui

-Career

-Club
+Club career

 Arregui spent almost four years with Temperley, helping them to promotion to the Argentine Primera División.
 He signed on loan with Major League Soccer side Montreal Impact on 22 February 2017.
 Arregui and Montreal mutually terminated the loan agreement on 16 June 2017.

 In the summer 2019, Arregui joined Colombian club Independiente Medellín on a one-year loan from Temperley with an option to buy.
 Independiente Medellín confirmed on 30 December 2019, that they had triggered the option and bought 100% of the Arregui's rights.
-On 25 July 2020, he joined Huracán on a 18 month-long loan for $100,000 with an option to buy for $1,7 million.
+On 25 July 2020, he joined Huracán on a 18-month-long loan for $100,000 with an option to buy for $1,7 million.
 However, the spell was cut short, as he on 18 February 2021 instead was transferred to fellow league club Independiente, once again on loan, until the end of the season, with a purchase option.
 Arregui was recalled in June 2021 due to a meniscal injury, which prevented him from playing, and returned to Independiente Medellín.